-The selling stockholders and intermediaries through whom such securities are sold may be deemed "underwriters" within the meaning of the Securities Act of 1933, as amended, with respect to the securities offered hereby, and any profits realized or commissions received may be deemed underwriting compensation.
+Certain of the selling stockholders and intermediaries, who are identified as broker-dealers in the footnotes to the selling stockholder table contained in this prospectus, through whom such securities are sold are deemed "underwriters" within the meaning of the Securities Act of 1933, as amended, with respect to the securities offered hereby, and any profits realized or commissions received may be deemed underwriting compensation.
+We believe that all securities purchased by broker-dealers or affiliates of broker-dealers were purchased by such persons and entities in the ordinary course of business and at the time of purchase, such purchasers did not have any agreements or understandings, directly or indirectly, with any person to distribute such securities.

 We are an "emerging growth company" under the federal securities laws and, as such, we intend to comply with certain reduced public company reporting requirements.
 Investing in our common stock is highly speculative and involves a significant degree of risk.
-See "Risk Factors" beginning on page 9 of this prospectus for a discussion of information that should be considered before making a decision to purchase our common stock.
+See "Risk Factors" beginning on page 8 of this prospectus for a discussion of information that should be considered before making a decision to purchase our common stock.